isaaclimdc/ILBarButtonItem/README.md

 Overview
 --------
 Used instead of UIBarButtonItem when you don't want the default bordered style that Apple applies to it.
 Creates a *cleaner*-looking bar button item, or simply leaves more room for creative freedom!
-See the included demo project for usage.

 __Default button:__
 ![Default appearance](http://isaacl.net/images/libraries/ILBarButtonItem1.png)